 “First time here?” he inquired affably.
 We told him it was our fourth visit to Silver City, but our first time on the trails above the town.
 “This is one of my favorite places,” he said.
 “I come here several times a week to play my guitar in the hills and hunt for amethysts.
 I’ll show you if you like.”
 As we studied the map, he started up the trail, strumming a Spanish tune on his guitar.
 We followed behind, intrigued by the music and his tale of amethysts.

-Sure enough, about a mile up the trail he veered off into the scrub, reached beneath a large sagebrush, and dragged out a heavy maul hidden there.
+Sure enough, about a mile up the trail he veered off into the scrub, reached beneath a large sagebrush, and dragged out a heavy maul he had hidden there.
 With a few swift blows, he laid open several large rocks, exposing lavender amethyst crystals within.
 “Take whatever you like,” he offered.
 Obviously, traveling with a rock collection isn’t practical for our lifestyle, but we couldn’t resist picking up a couple of amethyst chunks.

 Silver City is awash with colorful landscapes, art, buildings, and people.
 The sky is cobalt, the perfect backdrop for the sagebrush and mesquite-covered hills.
 Vividly painted doors and windows adorn adobe buildings (many in various stages of decrepitude).
 Home to a disproportionate number of artists and galleries, the town has also somehow become a mecca for foodies—which makes no sense at all, given that it’s a long way from any major or even minor metropolis.

 This visit, we stayed at Manzano’s RV Park, just a few miles outside of town.
-It’s a small, family run park, with large sites and attractive desert landscaping.
-Full-hookups, excellent free Internet, good Verizon; $30 per night.
-It’s very “homey,” with a house on the property that serves as the clubhouse/laundry/bathhouse.
+It’s a small, family-run park, with large sites and attractive desert landscaping.
+Full-hookups, excellent free internet, good Verizon; $30 per night.
+It’s very homey, with a house on the property that serves as the clubhouse/laundry/bathhouse.